 Barriers to testing include HIV stigma and reluctance to offer testing by healthcare professionals.
-Normalisation of HIV testing, and education and training, can address both to a degree; however, larger-scale interventions are likely to be required to have a meaningful impact on societal stigma and discrimination.
+Normalisation of HIV testing by integration into routine practice and education and training of healthcare workers are recommended to address these barriers; however, larger-scale interventions are likely to be required to have a meaningful impact on societal stigma and discrimination.